MileHacker Logo

 Document & Safety

 • Natural Disaster Protocols: Costa Rica lies in a seismic zone and experiences heavy rains during the wet season.
 Grow acquainted with basic earthquake safety (drop, cover, hold on).
-During the rainy season, remain informed of local weather advisories.
+During the rainy season, remain informed of local weather alerts.
 Adhere to instructions from local authorities or your accommodation during severe weather or nature-related dangers like landslides.

 Weather & Alerts